Forward-Operators/prr/README.md

 - [ ] Support for streaming
 - [ ] Support for running prompts in parallel
 - [ ] Support for calculating pricing for prompts based on defined pricelist
+- [ ] Allow for specifying how many times to run each service to ensure statistically relevantish performance results
+- [ ] Fine-tuning
+- [ ] Support multiple completions

 ## Getting Started